merchantinresidence/abra-docs/schema.md

 The Abra schema is a core concept to running your promotions.
 If you've created a promotion in our embedded app, you've already interacted with the schema.

-_An example of an Abra promotion using a popup block_

 ```json
 {
   "schema" {